marcuswonder/cancan.io/README.md

 <br>

 ## Timeframe & Working Team
-This was a solo project.
-We had 7 working days to complete this project, and I worked over weekend and a public holiday to bring it up to 10 solid days of work.
+This was the fourth project assigned as part of my Software Engineering Immersive course at General Assembly; it was a solo project for which we were given 7 working days.
+I worked over weekend and a public holiday totalling 10 full days of development.

 <br>
 <br>